Quickstart: Configure a point-to-site connection to Azure SQL Managed Instance from on-premises

 Open PowerShell on your on-premises client computer.

-Copy this PowerShell script.
-This script attaches a VPN gateway to the SQL Managed Instance virtual network that you created in the Create a managed instance quickstart.
+Copy the following PowerShell script to attach a VPN gateway to the SQL Managed Instance virtual network that you created in the Create a managed instance quickstart.
 This script uses the Azure PowerShell Az Module and does the following for either Windows or Linux-based hosts:

 Creates and installs certificates on a client machine